feiyoung/ProFAST/README.md

 [![](https://cranlogs.r-pkg.org/badges/grand-total/ProFAST?color=orange)](https://cran.r-project.org/package=ProFAST)
 <!-- badges: end -->

 FAST is an advanced probabilistic factor analysis technique designed for spatially-aware dimension reduction in multi-section spatial transcriptomics data.
 The 'ProFAST' package incorporates the FAST method and is specifically developed by the Jin Liu's lab for the comprehensive analysis of multiple spatially resolved transcriptomics (SRT) datasets.
+Recently, we developed the coembedding method CoFAST that simultaneously estimates the cells/spots and features embeddings in the same space.
+This coembedding space benefits the signature gene identification and visualization.

 Check out  our [Package Website](https://feiyoung.github.io/ProFAST/index.html) for a more complete description of the methods and analyses.

-ProFAST  can be used to compare and contrast experimental datasets in a variety of contexts, for instance:
+FAST  can be used to compare and contrast experimental datasets in a variety of contexts, for instance:

 * Across experimental batches
 * Across individuals
 * Across different conditions (i.e., case and control)
 * Across datasets with only partially shared cell/domain clusters

-Once the embeddings of multiple datasets are estimated by ProFAST, the package provides functionality for further data exploration, analysis, and visualization.
+Once the embeddings of multiple datasets are estimated by FAST, the package provides functionality for further data exploration, analysis, and visualization.
 Users can:

 * Align the embeddings obtained by ProFAST